Skip to content

 Symptom Likely Cause Check

-Widget never shows traffic_allocated = 0 Site config in Supabase
+Widget never shows traffic_percentage = 0 traffic_control override in Supabase

-Widget missing on some pages URL exclusion pattern exclude_url_patterns config
+Widget missing on some pages Page display rule hidden page_display_rules config

 Widget missing on mobile Mobile not enabled enable_mobile in custom_config